EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 When using such back-ends, your `ondemand` directory, and so your job files, are automatically copied, to the back-end when you submit a job.
 How to enable this is described in the following section on [Enable copy of `ondemand` directory to a back-end](#enable-automated-copy-of-ondemand-directory-to-a-back-end).

-If your job creates files on the back-end, you will have to log into these back-end to view your files.
-There is no automatic copy of files from these back-ends back to the Open OnDemand host.
+If your job creates files on the back-end, then there is no automatic copy of files from these back-ends back to the Open OnDemand host.
+You will have to log into the back-end to view your files - see [Log into back-ends](./ssh.md).

 ### Enable automated copy of `ondemand` directory to a back-end